When I first started out in marketing, I thought traffic was everything.

 If someone is willing to engage with you, then chances are they are your target.

-But in many cases, your ideal audience may not always be on the social web.
-They might be inactive on social media but buy from your company frequently or sign up for your services.
+In many cases, your ideal audience may not be inactive on social media, but buy from your company frequently or sign up for your services.